ramakarl/Flightsim/README.md

 ### Complete Models - Multi-Surface Force Models

-A very nice flight simulator model was recently described by Jakob Maier [Simple Physics-based Flight Simulation with C++].
+A very nice flight simulator model was recently described by Jakob Maier [Simple Physics-based Flight Simulation with C++](https://www.jakobmaier.at/posts/flight-simulation/).
 This model provides a “true” model for flight simulation.
 In physics, a rigid body is an object that has both an orientation and a position which are integrated simultaneously.
 For position, the integration of acceleration and velocity update body position.
 For orientation, the integration of total torque and angular velocity update body orientation.
 This physical model of a rigid body is the correct way to simulate an aircraft.

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig03.png" width="600" />